1. Panama: One of the Lowest Costs of Living for Foreigners in the World

 Located in Central America, Panama is easy to get to.
 It's just 3-5 hours by plane from the States.
-There are non-stop flights from: Miami, Atlanta, Houston, Dallas, Newark, Los Angeles, New York, Washington D.C., Orlando, Chicago Boston, Denver and Fort Lauderdale.
-Toronto and Montreal are served by Delta, United and Copa.
+There are non-stop flights from: Miami, Atlanta, Houston, Dallas, Newark, Los Angeles, New York, Washington D.C., San Francisco, Orlando, Chicago, Boston, Denver, New Orleans and Fort Lauderdale.
+From Canada, Toronto and Montreal are served by Delta, United and Copa.
 From Europe, KLM, Air France and Iberia have direct weekly flights.

 10. The Panamanian People are "Globalized", Peaceful, Friendly and Fun-Loving

-Panamanians are a fun loving people-parties are a national pastime-evident in their carnival celebrations and lively nightlife.
-They also have a predilection for beauty and elegance, visible in the delicacy of their Indigenous handicrafts, their beautifully groomed women and Panama City's many attractive neighborhoods, most especially the current restoration of the Casco Viejo historic sector.
+Panamanians are a fun loving -parties are a national pastime-evident in the Carnival celebrations and lively nightlife.
+They also have a predilection for beauty and elegance, visible in the delicacy of their Indigenous handicrafts, their beautifully groomed women and Panama City's many attractive neighborhoods.

 11. Dependable Travel in Panama-Roads, Highways and Public Transportation